All states to have uniform Covid-19 testing charges and form panels to inspect hospitals, rules SC

 The Supreme Court on Friday ordered that all states should constitute a panel of experts to inspect hospitals to ensure proper care of coronavirus patients, PTI reported.
 The court added that there should be uniformity in Covid-19 testing rates in all states, and that they should be reasonable.

 The Supreme Court asked the Centre to decide on the testing charge itself.
+“You fix the upper limit,” the court said, according to IANS.
+“States will do the rest.”

 However, it said it could pass orders on installation of CCTVs in hospitals to ensure monitoring of the care given to coronavirus patients.
 On June 15, Union Home Minister Amit Shah had ordered that CCTV be installed in all wards of all Delhi hospitals where coronavirus patients have been admitted.

 The Union Ministry of Home Affairs on Wednesday capped the rate of coronavirus tests in Delhi at Rs 2,400 per test, reducing it from the earlier Rs 4,500.
 Delhi has seen a huge surge of cases this month.